- About Us

 - Our Impact

 - Our Stories

 Neighborhoods can’t thrive without safe environments for children, families and businesses.
 For more than a decade, LISC Chicago has engaged young people in neighborhoods through various sports, education, health and safety-related programs.
-They include Hoops in the Hood, Cubs Charities Diamond Project and the NFL Grassroots Program.
+They include Hoops in the Hood and the NFL Grassroots Program.

 NFL Grassroots Program, a partnership of the National Football League Foundation and LISC, which funds the construction of neighborhood football fields.
 The program provides non-profit, neighborhood-based organizations with financial and technical assistance to improve the quality, safety and accessibility of local football fields.
 The National Football League Foundation provides funding.
 LISC provides technical assistance and manages the program.